News & Reviews

 PROMOTING ENDURING PEACE ANNOUNCES JACKSON BROWNE AS FIRST ARTIST TO RECEIVE GANDHI PEACE AWARD

-New Haven, CT — Promoting Enduring Peace announces that the 2018 Gandhi Peace Award will be accepted by singer-songwriter Jackson Browne on Friday September 14, 2018 at a ceremony beginning at 7:30 p.m. in the United Church on the Green at 270 Temple Street in New Haven, Connecticut.
+New Haven, CT — Promoting Enduring Peace announces that the 2018 Gandhi Peace Award will be accepted by singer-songwriter Jackson Browne on Friday September 14, 2018 at a ceremony beginning at 7:30 p.m. at the Lyman Center for the Performing Arts, 501 Crescent Street in New Haven, Connecticut.
 Seating is limited for the event.

 Browne is the first artist ever to receive the Gandhi Peace Award.
 He is being honored for extraordinary contributions of time and talent to the inseparable causes of world peace, environmental harmony, and social justice.
 The Award comes with a cash prize and a medallion forged from peace bronze composed of metals salvaged from the control systems of U.S. nuclear missiles.
 The Award Ceremony will feature short musical tributes by local performers, an appeal for action on the local and planetary levels, and the presentation of the Award itself.
 Consistent with tradition, Browne has been invited "to present a message of challenge and hope" to those present.
 A reception follows.